faraazahmad/startup-name-gen/README.md

 # startup-name-gen
-The tutorial app from Flutter
+An app in using Flutter SDK to generate names randomly that could be used for startups